futres/fovt-data-pipeline/README.md

   * Second, run the pipeline using the provided example:

 ```
+# try the example script using Docker
 ./example.run.sh

+# or, you can run this directly in python.
+This assumes you checkout the ontology-data-pipeline code repository at the same level as ontology-data-pipeline
+ python ../ontology-data-pipeline/pipeline.py -v --drop_invalid  sample_data_processed.csv sample_data/output https://raw.githubusercontent.com/futres/fovt/master/fovt.owl config
 ```

 This example uses a file that has already been pre-processed, `sample_data_processed.csv`, and tagged with labels that exist in our ontology.
 Output is stored in `data/output` and uses processing directives stored in the `config` directory.